haozhexu/haozhexu.me/content/article/travelphotographySA/streetonisland.md

 ![Koala][island-14]

-Just before the Remarkable Rocks, there's a platform for sight seeing, the guide let us take some photos on the platform.
+Just before the Remarkable Rocks, there's a platform for sightseeing, the guide let us take some photos on the platform.
 The girl was using DSLR with a zoom lens, which should be able to take clear and closer photos of the rocks.
 Compared to which, my 35mm equivalent lens could only take the rocks as dots, however with the girl holding a DSLR shooting something far away, this by itself became another scene.

 ![Another Scene][island-15]